Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 223 trips per day across all routes, which equates to approximately 71 weekly trips per individual stop.
+Residents' access to public transport is rated as good, with an average distance of 288 meters to the nearest stop.
+The service frequency averages 223 trips per day across all routes, which translates to approximately 71 weekly trips per individual stop.

 Frequently Asked Questions - Transport